 - realistic portrayals of people or animals being killed, maimed, tortured, or abused;

-- instructions on how to engage in violent activities like bomb or weapon-making or facilitate the purchase of firearms or ammunition;
+- instructions on how to engage in violent activities like bomb or weapon-making, or facilitate the purchase of firearms or ammunition;

 - self-harm, suicide, eating disorders, choking games, or other acts that may result in injury or death;